-Online poker in the Commonwealth of Pennsylvania generated just over $35 million in revenue it its first year, according to figures released by the Pennsylvania Gaming Control Board (PGCB) earlier this week.
+Online poker in Pennsylvania generated just over $35 million in revenue it its first year, according to figures released by the Pennsylvania Gaming Control Board (PGCB) earlier this week.

 The $2.4 million in revenue reported by PokerStars PA for the month of October reflects the twelfth month of operation in the Keystone State by the worldwide leader in online poker.
 The company launched the first online poker room in the state in November 2019 and has remained the sole provider in the market since.

 Of the revenue generated, $4.9 million was paid in state tax (14%) and an additional $700k in a special Local Share Assessment (2%), bringing the total that flowed into state coffers at $5.6 million.